 Today, Pioche remains a small community with a population that hovers around several hundred residents.
 The town’s history is celebrated through events, museums, and historic sites that showcase its mining heritage and the challenges its early settlers faced.
 Pioche’s quiet streets and preserved architecture stand as a testament to its enduring spirit and the importance of adapting to changing economic circumstances.

 Nevada State Historical Markers identify significant places of interest in Nevada’s history.
 The Nevada State Legislature started the program in 1967 to bring the state’s heritage to the public’s attention with on-site markers.
-Budget cuts to the program caused the program to become dormant in 2009.
-Many of the markers are lost of damaged.
+These roadside markers bring attention to the places, people, and events that make up Nevada’s heritage.
+They are as diverse as the counties they are located within and range from the typical mining boom and bust town to the largest and most accessible petroglyph sites in Northern Nevada Budget cuts to the program caused the program to become dormant in 2009.
+Many of the markers are lost or damaged.

 STATE HISTORIC PRESERVATION OFFICE

 Pioche Trail Map

 |Latitude, Longitude||37.9265, -114.4487|